musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Don’t Add Gratuitous Context

 Adding too much context, especially unnecessary or repetitive context, can make names longer without making them clearer.
 For example, in an application called "PaymentService," we don't need to start every class name with PS.

+## Chapter 3: Functions

+Functions are the first line of organization in any code.

+### Small

+Functions should always be as small as possible.
+Code inside conditional statements or loops should just be one line, often just a call to another function.
+This approach helps to keep the main function small and code easier to understand.
+Functions should be straightforward enough that they don't need many levels of nested structures, like loops inside if statements inside other loops.
+Ideally, function shouldn't be indented more than once or twice, this make it simpler and more readable.

+### Do One Thing

+**FUNCTIONS SHOULD DO ONE THING.
+THEY SHOULD DO IT WELL.
+THEY SHOULD DO IT ONLY.**
+Being said that the challenge often lies in defining what that "one thing" is.
+A good way to check is if all the steps in the function contribute directly to the high-level goal its name suggests, without introducing unrelated tasks or details, then the function is well-focused.
+Functions that mix different levels of abstraction typically are doing more than one thing and could be simplified or broken down.

+#### Sections within Functions

+If a function is divided into sections like declarations, initializations, and so on, it's a sign that the function might be doing more than one thing.
+Each function should be focused enough that it doesn't need such divisions, as every part of the function should contribute to the single task it's designed to perform.

+### One Level of Abstraction per Function

+Ensuring that functions stick to "doing one thing" involves maintaining a consistent level of abstraction throughout the function.

+#### Reading Code from Top to Bottom: The Stepdown Rule

+The code should be readable like a top-down narrative.
+Every function should be followed by those at the next level of abstraction so that the program can be read, descending one level of abstraction at a time as we read down the list of functions.

+### Switch Statements

+Switch statements make functions large and complex, especially when they cover multiple cases.
+Switch statements have following issues:

+- Violate Single Responsibility Principle and Open/Closed Principle.
+- Grows with each new case added, leading to bloated code.
+- Does more than one thing, making it harder to understand and maintain.
+- Often leads to duplicate code.
+  To address these issues, we can encapsulate the switch statement within an abstract factory.
+This hides the complexity and ensures the switch statement is used only to create instances of objects in a polymorphic manner.
+  It is not always possible to get rid of switch statements, following are some general rules to make switch statements more manageable:
+- Should appear only once
+- Used to create polymorphic objects
+- Hidden behind an inheritance relationship, making them invisible to the rest of the system This approach aligns with the principles of good software design by keeping functions focused and adhering to SRP and OCP, while also leveraging polymorphism to handle varying behaviors based on object types.

+### Use Descriptive Names

+Naming functions thoughtfully is crucial for writing clean and understandable code.
+A well-chosen name communicates what a function does, making the code easier to read and maintain.
+Here are some key points:

+- **Descriptive Names:** Choose names that clearly describe what the function does.
+- **Length of Names:** It is ok to have longer names if they are more descriptive.
+A longer, clear name is better than a short, vague one.
+- **Spend Time on Naming:** Don't rush naming, take time to find the most descriptive name.
+Try different names and see how they fit within the context of code.
+- **Consistency:** Use consistent naming conventions across code.
+This helps in understanding the code's flow and its various components.

+### Function Arguments Simplified\*\*

+Function arguments can add complexity to the code.
+Here are some guidelines to manage them:

+- **Fewer Arguments:** Aim for fewer arguments in functions.
+The ideal is having none, but one or two arguments are acceptable.
+More than three should be avoided.
+- **Testing Complexity:** More arguments mean more combinations to test, which can complicate the testing process.
+- **Argument Objects:** If a function requires many arguments, consider grouping some of these arguments into a class.
+For example, instead of passing multiple parts of address separately, pass a `Address` object.
+- **Variable Arguments:** Functions accepting variable arguments should still adhere to the rule of keeping arguments to a minimum.
+Treat them as if they were a single list argument.
+- **Verbs and Keywords in Names:** Use verbs for functions that perform actions and ensure that the function names and arguments form meaningful phrases.
+This helps in understanding what the function does and what the arguments represent.

+### Have No Side Effects

+Side effects in functions lead to unpredictable behavior and difficult-to-track bugs.
+A function should do exactly what its name suggests and no more.
+Here are the key points to consider:

+- **Transparent:** When a function does something not clearly communicated by its name or its obvious purpose, it introduces a side effect.
+These hidden actions can affect the state of the application in unexpected ways.
+- **Clarity in Naming:** If a function must perform additional actions, its name should reflect all its effects to avoid surprises.
+However, this often leads to functions that do more than one thing, which is also not advisable.
+- **Mutating Arguments:** Mutating arguments can be confusing because it suggests a function is modifying something passed to it, rather than operating on its own state or returning a new value.
+This can lead to code that's hard to understand and maintain.
+- **Object-Oriented Solutions:** In object-oriented programming, many needs for output arguments are eliminated.
+Methods should operate on the state of their own object, making the effects of calling a method clearer and keeping the code more encapsulated.

+### Command Query Separation

+Functions should either perform an action or provide information, but not both.
+This principle, known as Command-Query Separation, enhances clarity and prevents confusion.
+A command changes the state of an object (e.g., setting a value), while a query returns information about an object without changing its state (e.g., checking a value).

+### Prefer Exceptions to Returning Error Codes

+Using error codes for command functions can complicate code, leading to nested structures and immediate error handling requirements.
+Exceptions and isolating try/catch blocks into different functions allow for separating error handling from the main logic, making the code cleaner and more readable.
+A function should focus on a single responsibility.
+If a function deals with error handling, it should not perform other tasks.

+### Don't Repeat Yourself

+The "Don't Repeat Yourself" (DRY) principle is the crux of functions, aiming to minimize redundancy in code.
+This principle suggests that every piece of knowledge or logic should be unique, singular, and authoritative within a system.
+Duplication leads to certain issues, such as:

+- Increased Maintenance: Duplication means any change needs to be made in multiple places, increasing the effort required for updates and the risk of inconsistencies.
+- Error Propagation: Repeated code segments increase the chances of errors being replicated across the system.
+- Readability and Clarity: Reducing duplication often enhances the readability and understandability of the code.
+  To avoid duplication in our code we can use various methods like:
+- **Abstraction:** Grouping similar logic into functions, classes, or modules to avoid repeating the same code.
+- **Object-Oriented Principles:** Techniques like inheritance and polymorphism help to reduce code duplication by sharing common logic among related classes.
+- **Design Patterns:** Many design patterns, such as Factory or Strategy, can help organize code to minimize duplication.

+### Structured Programming

+While structured programming principles, such as having a single entry and exit point in functions, aim to improve code quality, they are most beneficial in larger functions.
+In small, well-refactored functions, adhering too strictly to these principles might not provide significant value.

+### How Do You Write Functions Like This?

+Creating effective functions is similar to writing in general: start with a draft and iteratively refine it for clarity, conciseness, and effectiveness.
+This process involves not just mechanical changes but also thoughtful consideration of how each part of the code contributes to the whole, ensuring adherence to principles like DRY, and making the code express its purpose clearly.